Bob Sproull: Biography

 In 1980, Bob Sproull and Ivan Sutherland founded a consulting firm, Sutherland, Sproull and Associates.

 In 1990, Sun Microsystems bought out Sutherland, Sproull and Associates for its patents and key people.
 This led to the creation of Sun Microsystems Laboratories, where Sproull worked on asynchronous processor design.
 In 2006 he became director of the laboratories.
 In 2010 after Sun was purchased by Oracle Corporation, it became Oracle Labs.

 Sproull is also a member of the National Academy of Engineering, a Fellow of the American Academy of Arts and Sciences, and has served on the US Air Force Scientific Advisory Board.
-He currently chairs the United States National Research Council's Computer Science and Telecommunications Board (CSTB).
+He is a former chair of the United States National Research Council's Computer Science and Telecommunications Board (CSTB).
 He has co-authored several books in addition to Principles of Interactive Computer Graphics, such as Logical Effort, and holds 7 patents.